Breadsandwich/Breadsandwich/README.md

 ## Hi!
 I'm Daniel. 👋

-- 🔭 Software Engineering @ ZoomInfo
+- 🔭 Software Engineering, ex-ZoomInfo
-- 👯 I’m open to collaborate on new projects!
+- 👯 I build websites and apps on the side, open to collaboration!
-- 💬 Ask me about video games, food, and crypto!